asdfff711/todo_markdown/Part 3 - Deleting Tasks.md

+# Flask Part 2 -  Managing Data with Databases

+## Learning Outcomes

+* Create requests on our webpages to delete tasks using the Fetch
+* Create and use a JavaScript function to complete the DELETE request
+* How to handle DELETE methods in Flask

 ### Deleting Tasks

 You've made it all the way here though to this section.
 Great work!
 You'll now learn another important part of managing data which is deleting items.

-We will look at how we can:

-* Create requests on our webpages to delete tasks using the Fetch
-* Create and use a JavaScript function to complete the DELETE request
-* How to handle DELETE methods in Flask

-#### Update the Delete Button
+### Update the Delete Button

 First of all, let's modify the delete button in `index.html` to support the deletion of a task.